aws-samples/ecs-service-connect-yelb-sample-app/service-connect-blog-post.md

 For this sample migration to work, we will need the following resources:

 - A VPC
-- pair of public and private subnets spread across two availability zones
+- A pair of public and private subnets spread across two availability zones
-- an internet gateway, with a default route on the public subnets
+- An internet gateway, with a default route on the public subnets
-- a pair of NAT gateways (one in each AZ)
+- A pair of NAT gateways (one in each AZ)
-- default routes for the NAT gateways in the private subnets
+- Default routes for the NAT gateways in the private subnets
 - IAM roles for the sample Yelb application tasks and task execution roles
 - Security groups for the Yelb app service components
 - Service discovery namespaces for the Yelb app components
 - 1 External Load Balancer and target groups to expose the Yelb UI app
 - 1 Internal Load Balancer and target groups to expose the Yelb app server
-- 1 ECS Cluster
+- 1 AWS ECS Cluster
-- ECS service and ECS task definitions deployed
+- AWS ECS service and AWS ECS task definitions deployed

 ## Prerequisites